acentswap/docs2-wiki/get-started/wallet-guide.md

 {% tab title="Binance Wallet" %}
 ![](<../.gitbook/assets/image (39) (1).png>)

-Binance Wallet is a browser-plugin wallet that natively supports the Binance Chain (BEP2) BNB Smart Chain (BEP20) networks.
+Binance Wallet is a browser-plugin wallet that natively supports the Binance Chain (BEP2) Acent Mainnet (BEP20) networks.
 Binance Wallet was developed by the Binance cryptocurrency exchange.

 ​**Pros:**